0x416c616e/portfolio/README.md

 # Alan's Portfolio

+**IT ticketing system**: a ticketing system I made for a class about databases.
+It's a Java program that interacts with a MySQL database.
+[Link](https://github.com/0x416c616e/ticketing_system)

 **File Hider**: a file steganography tool for hiding files within other files.
 Written in Java with JavaFX for the GUI.
 [Link](https://github.com/0x416c616e/filehider)

 **EZcrypt**: a file encryption/decryption tool.
 Written in Java with JavaFX for the GUI.
 [Link](https://github.com/0x416c616e/ezcrypt)